 ICRPS 2020 will include discussions and reflections of what rural means and how it differs in ICRPS member countries.
 Rural Manitoba and rural Canada examples will help provide understanding of rural definitions, issues, challenges and opportunities along with identifying specific rural policies or government agencies focused on rural.
-Below are futures of rural resources:
+Below are some future of rural resources, grouped under themes:

 A fourth agricultural revolution is underway, and Canada needs to seize it.
 The Internet of Farming, powered by advanced technologies like autonomous tractors and drone-mounted sensors, is already transforming the way we produce food.
 But this new generation of agriculture will take a new generation of skills, too.
 Canada is poised to meet that challenge.
 No

 other country has as much land, water or market access — or the education system to develop farmers and food producers who can thrive in a hyper-connected, data-driven economy.
 And yet our share of global exports is falling and productivity of our farms stalling.Read more>>

 Newcomers to Canada often settle in our biggest cities, but the federal government wants to help immigrants move to fill labour gaps in smaller towns and rural communities.
 The small city of Winkler, Man., has been doing just that for years.
 Nina Pinlac-Manuguid and her husband Randolph moved there, opening a restaurant and joining the city’s success story of supporting and retaining newcomers.
 Listen to segment here.